Five people arrested in Northwest Arkansas on various charges

 Benton County Sheriff's Office

-Travis Hornback, 27, of 20912 Three Mile St. in Siloam Springs, was arrested Thursday in connection with delivery of methamphetamine or cocaine.
-Hornback was being held Friday in the Benton County Jail with no bond set.
+James Johnson, 40, of 1009 Modock Ave. in Hartshorne, Okla., was arrested Tuesday in connection with simultaneous possession of drugs and firearms.
+Johnson was being held Tuesday in the Benton County Jail with no bond set.

-Michael Taylor, 32, of 62 Joy St. in Neosho, Mo., was arrested Thursday in connection with aggravated assault on family or household member.
-Taylor was being held Friday in the Benton County Jail with no bond set.

-Kayden Williamson, 21, of 603 N. Jumper Lane in Fort Smith, was arrested Thursday in connection with aggravated assault.
-Williamson was being held Friday in the Benton County Jail with no bond set.
+Matthew McMullen, 40, of 636 Bliss Circle in Centerton, was arrested Monday in connection with aggravated assault.
+McMullen was being held Tuesday in the Benton County Jail with no bond set.

 Fayetteville

-Savannah Youngblood, 28, of 2748 N. Arroyo Ave. in West Fork, was arrested Friday in connection with possession of methamphetamine or cocaine with purpose to deliver.
-Youngblood was being held Friday in the Washington County Detention Center with no bond set.
+Bertha Kastner, 31, of 2428 S. 15th Place, No. 2418 in Rogers, was arrested Monday in connection with domestic battering.
+Kastner was being held Tuesday in the Benton County Jail with no bond set.